ABOUT PIANO LESSONS

 Everyone learns differently - on our first lesson we will talk about your goals, interests, and current knowledge level and then together choose the right teaching method for you.
 I find that younger students are most successful beginning at or after the age of 5.
 Older students should trust that it’s NEVER too late to learn music!

 In general, most students study a combination of music theory, technique, sight reading, ear training, music history, and musicality.
 In addition to traditional classical piano technique, I encourage students to explore contemporary musical styles, lead sheet reading, improvisation, and composition.
 I enjoy incorporating mobile games and apps as well as notation software into my lessons.
-I host an annual recital as well as a holiday concert at a senior center.
+I host two recitals a year.
 (Adult students are welcome to perform too!)
-Students in grades 1-12 have the option of entering into performance and music history and theory contests through the Texas Music Teachers Association student affiliate program.
+Students in grades 1-12 have the option of taking the state music theory exams through the Texas Music Teachers Association student affiliate program.

 All students must have an acoustic or digital piano for practice.
 Acoustic pianos should be kept in tune to benefit ear training.
 If you prefer a digital piano, the best option is a full-size keyboard (88 keys) with pedals and weighted, touch-sensitive keys.
 I am happy to make referrals and recommendations on instruments.

 Regular home practice is essential for student success.
 Students should aim for at least 5 days of practice each week – session length will depend on age and ability level.
 Keep in mind that short, daily practice is more beneficial than one or two long sessions per week.
 Be sure to practice right away after our weekly lesson!